nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/webengine-jax-rs/webengine-tutorials/web-object-model.md

 <pre>
  * view_id + [-media_type_id] + ".ftl"
  * </pre>
- * The <code>media_type_id</code> is optional and will be empty for media-types not explicitely bound to an ID in modules.xml configuration file.
+ * The <code>media_type_id</code> is optional and will be empty for media-types not explicitly bound to an ID in modules.xml configuration file.
  * For example, to dynamically change the view file corresponding to a view
  * having the ID <code>index</code> when the response media-type is <code>application/atom+xml</code>
  * you can define a mapping of this media type to the media_type_id <code>atom</code> and then you can use the file name